podder-ai/podder-task-base_old/README.md

 # podder-task-base

-This is base package used by [podder-task](https://github.com/podder-ai/podder-task).
+`podder-task-base` is a Python module that provides useful APIs for [podder-task](https://github.com/podder-ai/podder-task).